-California Academy Sciences features a unique living roof, which incorporates a mosaic of native plant species; over 197,000 square feet worth.
-Inside you will find the Steinhart Aquarium, Morrison Planetarium, Kimball Natural History Museum, and a four-story rainforest.
+California Academy Sciences features a unique living roof, which incorporates a mosaic of native plant species, over 197,000 square feet worth.
+Inside, you will find the Steinhart Aquarium, Morrison Planetarium, Kimball Natural History Museum, and a four-story rainforest.

 Exhibits begin the minute you walk in the door.
 Regardless of which direction you choose, you will most likely experience every facet of science by the time you make a complete loop of the Exploratorium.
 Exploratorium San Francisco is a great family outing.
-It’s a marvelous place to take out-of-guests so they see a side of San Francisco other than Cable Cars and Alcatraz Island.
+It’s a marvelous place to take out-of-guests to see a side of San Francisco other than Cable Cars and Alcatraz Island.

 Once a military installation from 1776 until 1994, the Presidio saw duty for Spain, Mexico, and the U.S. and is now a historic landmark and national park with almost 1,500 acres.
 Hiking and biking trails offer great sweeping views of the bay and Golden Gate Bridge.

 San Francisco Botanical Garden features more than 8,000 varieties of plants from around the world on 55 acres in the heart of Golden Gate Park.
-Open 365 days a year, this living museum boasts one of the most diverse plant collections in the world.
+Open 365 days a year.
+This living museum boasts one of the most diverse plant collections in the world.

 Walt Disney Museum lets visitors explore in detail the artistic and technological accomplishments of Walt Disney.
 You will get a chance to understand and assess all aspects of Walt Disney’s work, as well as the history of the man himself.

-Lands End Park offers a nice escape from the nearby city with its cliff-top walks through shady cypress, open grass hikes and gorgeous views up and down the California coast.
+Lands End Park offers a beautiful escape from the nearby city with its cliff-top walks through shady cypress, open grass hikes and gorgeous views up and down the California coast.
 Often windswept and cloaked in fog, the region is strewn with shipwrecks and a history of landslides.

 If you want to see the San Francisco Bay from a unique perspective, one of the best ways is via sea level at Angel Island State Park.
-Rising out of the water between Marin and San Francisco counties, Angel Island has served many purposes including a military base, prisoner-of-war detention.
+Rising out of the water between Marin and San Francisco counties, Angel Island has served many purposes, including a military base, prisoner-of-war detention.